 Sugar, even burnt sugar comes off fairly easy after it has soaked a bit.
 A magic eraser might be worth a try too and would not scuff the range top.

 I reheated it with boiling water in a pan.
 It cooled then finally came off with circular motion scrubbing with hard plastic sponge.
-Finally!
-Took several attempts after the baking soda and vinegar but a few hours later it has hardened enough to dry up and come off after hearing.
-Ty for all the great tips!!

 I have burnt sugar on a smooth top stove.
 Any suggestions how to remove.
 Regular stove top cleaner is not helping.